Sparse regular random graphs: Spectral density and eigenvectors: Estimating the rate of convergence of the ESD

-We will need the following lemma to show that the previous ``tree approximation'' result about \emph{deterministic} regular graphs can be applied to the random graph by choosing \emph{almost any} vertex as the ``root''.
+We will need the following lemma to show that the previous ``tree approximation'' result about \textit{deterministic} regular graphs can be applied to the random graph by choosing \textit{almost any} vertex as the ``root.'' \begin{lemma} Let $d_n= (\log n)^\gamma$, for some positive $\gamma$.
+Let $\{r_n\}$ be as in Lem\-ma~\ref{thmtriangle}.
+Let $\eta_n$ be defined as $(r_n - r_n^{-1})/2$.
+For some $\beta> 1$, we define the sequence $\{\zeta_n, n=1,2,\ldots\}$ satisfying